• Skip to primary navigation

 Trumpet player playing, four other musicians on stage.

-The Gibson Factory tour didn't make our short list because it isn't what I would categorize as a must-do, can't-miss thing, but it is definitely worth your time if you find yourself with an extra hour on your hands.
+The Gibson Factory tour isn't so much must-do as some of the other destinations on our list, but it is definitely worth your time if you find yourself with an extra hour on your hands.

 Close-up of the midsection of a mother-of-pearl inlaid maple topped custom electric guitar.